 This is important as it shows us that, on the whole, we are providing services that you are satisfied with.
+How can we improve?

-We are delighted that overall satisfaction has improved since the 2019 survey.
-We worked hard to address any themes of dissatisfaction which arose from the survey.
+We were delighted that overall satisfaction had improved since the 2019 survey.
+We worked hard to address any themes of dissatisfaction which arose from the 2022 survey.
 We also actively encourage complaints and value feedback received from the process.
+We recently adopted a new Customer Care Policy.

-Tenants who feel their landlord is good at keeping them informed about their services and decisions - 100% surveyed and 100% felt we were very or fairly good at this.
+Tenants who feel their landlord is good at keeping them informed about their services and decisions - 100% Where does this figure come from?
+During our Tenants Satisfaction Survey last year, 40% (456) of our tenants were surveyed and 100% felt we were very or fairly good at this.